microsoft/Application-Insights-Workbooks/Documentation/Visualizations/CompositeBar.md

 ![Image showing composite bar with none aggregation](../Images/CompositeBarLayoutGroupByResultNone.png)

 #### Sum
-If aggregation is set as Sum, then the column in the group row will show the composite bar by using the sum of the columns used in it.
-The label will also use the sum of the columns used in it.
+If aggregation is set as Sum, then the column in the group row will show the composite bar by using the sum of the columns used to render it.
+The label will also use the sum of the columns referred in it.

 In below example, the online, offline, and the recovering, all have Max aggregation set to them and the aggregation for total column is Sum.

 ![Image showing composite bar with sum aggregation](../Images/CompositeBarLayoutGroupByResultSum.png)

 #### Inherit
-If aggregation is set as Inherit, then the column in the group row will show the composite bar by using the aggregation set by users for the columns used in it.
-The columns used in labels also use the aggregation set by user.
+If aggregation is set as Inherit, then the column in the group row will show the composite bar by using the aggregation set by users for the columns used to render it.
+The columns used in label also use the aggregation set by user.
 If current column having renderer as composite bar is referred in label (like "total" in above example) then "Sum" is used as aggregation for that column.

 In below example, the online, offline, and the recovering, all have Max aggregation set to them and the aggregation for total column is Inherit.